-Appointment Type Description Standard Immediate Within 2 hours - may include telephonic or face-to-face interventions

-Urgent Behavioral health services provided within a time frame indicated by behavioral health condition but no later than 24 hours from identification of need Within 2 hours Routine - initial assessment Appointment for initial assessment with a BHP within 7 days of referral or request for behavioral health services Within 7 days of referral Routine - first behavioral health service Includes any medically necessary covered behavioral health service including medication management and/or additional services Within 7 days of assessment Appointments for psychotropic medication The member's need for medication is assessed immediately and if clinically indicated, the member is scheduled for an appointment within a time frame that ensures: The member does not run out of any needed psychotropic medications; or • The member is evaluated for the need to start medications to ensure that the member does not experience a decline in their behavioral health condition.
-Referrals or requests for psychotropic medications Screening, consultation, assessment, medication management, medications, and/or lab testing services, as appropriate Assess the urgency of the need immediately.
+Appointment Type Description Standard Immediate Behavioral health services provided within a time frame indicated by behavioral health condition, but no later than 2 hours from identification of need or as quickly as possible when a response within 2 hours is geographically impractical Within 2 hours - may include telephonic or face-to-face interventions Urgent Behavioral health services provided within a time frame indicated by behavioral health condition but no later than 24 hours from identification of need Within 2 hours Routine - initial assessment Appointment for initial assessment with a BHP within 7 days of referral or request for behavioral health services Within 7 days of referral Routine - first behavioral health service Includes any medically necessary covered behavioral health service including medication management and/or additional services Within 7 days of assessment Appointments for psychotropic medication The member's need for medication is assessed immediately and if clinically indicated, the member is scheduled for an appointment within a time frame that ensures: The member does not run out of any needed psychotropic medications; or The member is evaluated for the need to start medications to ensure that the member does not experience a decline in their behavioral health condition.

+Appointment Type Description Standard Referrals or requests for psychotropic medications Screening, consultation, assessment, medication management, medications, and/or lab testing services, as appropriate Assess the urgency of the need immediately.
 If clinically indicated, provide an appointment with a BHP within a time frame indicated by clinical need, but no later than 30 days from the referral/initial request for services.
 Non-emergency transportation Member must not arrive sooner than one hour before their scheduled appointment; and Member must not have to wait for more than one hour after the conclusion of their appointment for transportation home or to another pre-arranged destination.